Scientific Name

 Rhipsalis neves-armondii is native to Brazil.
 It grows as an epiphyte or epilith in the Atlantic Forest at elevations of up to 3,280 feet (1,000 m).

-Rhipsalis is not a drought-resistant plant, so regular watering is essential.
+Rhipsalis is not drought-resistant, so regular watering is essential.
 Overwatering, however, can cause weak stems and rotted roots.
-A watering can help you measure the amount of water you are providing.
-The size of the pot compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+A watering can helps you measure how much water you are providing.
+The pot size relative to the plant, the home's humidity, and the type of potting soil can all affect watering frequency.

 See more at How to Grow and Care for Rhipsalis.